dev-xero/molla-backend/README.md

  3. Run the development server:

-    Running `yarn dev:watch` watches the typescript files for changes and restarts the server automatically, to prevent this behaviour, use `yarn dev`.
+    Running `yarn dev` watches the typescript files for changes and restarts the server automatically, to instead run the compilled Javascript code, use `yarn build:wrun`.

     ```bash
-    yarn dev:watch
+    yarn dev
     ```

 ## Environment variables